joshmu/ts-swarm/README.md

 const triageAgent = createAgent({
   id: 'Triage_Agent',
   model: openai('gpt-4o-2024-08-06', { structuredOutputs: true }),
+  system: `
-  system: `You are a helpful triage agent.
+    You are a helpful triage agent.
     Your role is to:
       - Answer the user's questions by transferring to the appropriate agent`,
   tools: [
-    // Add ability to transfer to weather agent weatherAgent,
+    // Add ability to transfer to the weather agent weatherAgent,
   ],
 });